Towards Realistic Detection Pipelines of Taiji: New Challenges in Data Analysis and High-Fidelity Simulations of Space-Based Gravitational Wave Antenna: Challenges in Taiji Data Analysis

 \subsection{The ``global fit'' challenge}

 The data of space-based GW detection is often metaphorically described as a cocktail, since it is a mixture of noises and numerous overlapping signals.
-The sensitive band of Taiji contains tens of millions of GW sources, each with duration up to months or years.
-Therefore signal overlapping in both time domain and frequency domains is ubiquitous.
+The sensitive band of Taiji and LISA contains tens of millions of GW sources, each with duration up to months or years.
+Therefore signal overlapping in both time domain and frequency domain is ubiquitous.
 For data $d= n + h^{\rm true}_{\rm total} = n+\sum_i h^{\rm true}_i$, assuming that the statistical property of noise $n$, as well as the types and numbers of signal templates $h_i^{\rm tem}$ are known (although not in practice), the full logarithmic likelihood can be written as

-Namely, due to the coupling between signals (the 4th line), estimating all the source parameters requires simultaneous modeling of the overlapping signals, rather than analyzing in an individual or sequential manner.
+{where $\mathcal{L}_i$ is the likelihood function defined by comparing the $i$th individual signal to corresponding template ( \emph{i.e.} ${\rm ln}\mathcal{L}_i \equiv -1/2(h_i^{\rm tem}|h_i^{\rm tem}) + (h_i^{\rm true}|h_i^{\rm tem}) + {\rm const.}$).} Namely, due to the coupling between signals, estimating all the source parameters requires simultaneous modeling of the overlapping signals, rather than analyzing in an individual or sequential manner.
 In other words, imperfect waveform subtraction risks residual contamination and biased subsequent analyses.
 Meanwhile, the detectability of a signal is determined not only by its intrinsic SNR, but also by the coupling with other signals.
 Global fitting generally involves searching $\mathcal{O}(10^5)$ parameters across the parameter spaces of signals and noises, hence creating computational bottlenecks, given that full Bayesian analysis of a single signal using nested sampling~\cite{Jonathan_nested_sampling} or Markov chain Monte Carlo (MCMC)~\cite{Cornish_mcmc} is already a time consuming task.
 Besides, overlapping signals with similar morphologies (especially GBs) further requires extra algorithms and computational powers for trans-dimensional sampling or model selection~\cite{fastgb}.
 At last, except for signals, instrument noises, SGWBs and confusion foregrounds all manifest as stochastic components of data, further complicating noise characterization and source separation.

 In order to develop algorithms to resolve this mixture, efforts (\emph{e.g.} Refs.~\cite{Littenberg_prototype_2023,Strub_global_2024,Katz_efficient_2024,gb_xhzhang,gb_pgao,gee_moo,prototype_sgwb_global_fit}) have been made on earlier mock datasets (MLDC / LDC), demonstrating that it is possible to jointly estimate the parameters of signals and noises.
 These prototype pipelines typically demands week(s) of computation, where the employed or developed techniques include F-statistics, parallel tempering MCMC (PTMCMC)~\cite{ptmcmc}, reversible jump (or trans-dimensional) MCMC~\cite{rjmcmc}, particle swarm optimization~\cite{pso}, differential evolution optimization~\cite{differential_evolution}, as well as fast and parallelizable (on CPU / GPU) waveform calculators~\cite{bbhx1,bbhx2,gbgpu1,gbgpu2,Katz2022Assessing}, \emph{etc}.
 It should be noticed that, as discussed in Section~\ref{sec:1}, these datasets were built on idealistic assumptions, including equal-armlength analytic orbits, simplified waveform models, mildly overlapping signals, Gaussian stationary noises with known spectral shapes.
 Therefore, global fit remains the core challenge for space-based GW data analysis, and current methodologies must be rigorously re-examined and extended in more realistic scenarios.